gaeaplus/gaeaplus/README.md

 MORE INFORMATION
 ================
-Furhter information can be found at the [project's home page](http://gaeaplus.eu).
+Furhter information can be found at the [project's home page](http://gaeaplus.eu) or at info@gaeaplus.eu.